inspec/inspec/docs/dev/filtertable-usage.md

 filter_table_config.add(:exist?) { |filter_table| !filter_table.entries.empty? }
 ```

 causes a new method to be defined on both the resource class and the Table class.
 The body of the method is taken from the block that is provided.
-When the method it called, it will recieve the FilterTable::Table instance as its first parameter.
+When the method it called, it will receive the FilterTable::Table instance as its first parameter.
 (It may also accept a second param, but that doesn't make sense for this method - see thing_ids).

-As when you are implementing matchers on a singular resource, the only thing that distinuishes this as a matcher is the fact that it ends in `?`.
+As when you are implementing matchers on a singular resource, the only thing that distinguishes this as a matcher is the fact that it ends in `?`.

 ```ruby
   # Bare call on the matcher (called as a method on the resource)